 Follow the Declutter 365 plan to get your whole house decluttered, one small step at a time, over the course of the year, and see fantastic results that you can maintain year after year!

 Start with my free gift to you, a 12 month declutter calendar which lists 365 different decluttering missions that will transform your whole house.

 The step by step plan laid out in the calendar will guide you through the process of removing physical clutter, digital clutter and even set up foundational routines and habits for your home, to make it clutter free and organized from now on.

-You can also get additional services to help you succeed with the Declutter 365 plan, including receiving daily text messages about each day's mission, as well as joining a private and exclusive Facebook group devoted to helping encourage and motivate you as you work through the daily and weekly tasks.
+You can also get additional services to help you succeed with the Declutter 365 plan, including receiving daily text messages about each day's mission, planner stickers, and joining a private and exclusive Facebook group devoted to helping encourage and motivate you as you work through the daily and weekly tasks.